-For the study of spine corners, the smallest extent of abrasion has been experienced for the same book where the least spine edge abrasion has been seen (Figure 9).
+For the study of spine corners, the smallest extent of abrasion has been experienced for the same book where the least spine edge abrasion has been seen (Figure 2).
 No signs of impacts can be detected at the corners.
 The upper part of the spine edge can be regarded to belong to the corner section.
-This part - extending 1 cm along the spine edge towards the middle of the book block - has not become considerably worn, either.
+This part - extending 10 mm along the spine edge towards the middle of the book block - has not become considerably worn, either (Figure 9).
 In the opening of the book, it can be observed that along this line the cover has not become worn so that any tear could be observed when pages are turned.

-Figure 9: Slight spine corner abrasion on the 28-30 thread-stitched school book
+Figure 9: Slight spine corner abrasion on the No. 28-30 thread-stitched school book

 By the end of the measurement, more serious corner damage has been detected in the case of three books.
 Two types of school books (Figure 10) that have the same type of covers and inner sheets - their corner damage has been also similar.
-On the other hand, in the measuring range it can be seen that over time book 19-21 and 25-27 have not suffered comparable abrasion even with similar base materials.
-The abrasion has been the most significant in the head section, as in both cases the covers have been worn down to the adhesive layers, and therefore they have become detached and torn down to a depth of 0.5 cm together with the end papers, along the spine edges.
+On the other hand, in the measuring range it can be seen that over time book No. 19-21 and No. 25-27 have not suffered comparable abrasion even with similar base materials.
+The abrasion has been the most significant in the head section, as in both cases the covers have been worn down to the adhesive layers, and therefore they have become detached and torn down to a depth of 5 mm together with the end papers, along the spine edges.

-Figure 10: Spine corner abrasion of the 25-27 and 19-21 school books
+Figure 10: Spine corner abrasion of the No. 25-27 and No. 19-21 school books

-In B/5 size, the 570-gram 10-12 school book with perfect PUR binding (Figure 11) proved to be the least durable at the edges.
+In B5 size, the 570 gram No. 10-12 school book with perfect PUR binding (Figure 11) proved to be the least durable at the edges.
 Because of its weight, the flexible block and thin cover made the book rub along the rounded sides of the chambers, and smash against the spines.
 For this book type, the cover has become worn down to the adhesive layer along the spine edge, while in the head the extent of abrasion was even more serious.
-It means that the cover material has become so much worn that together with the end paper the spine has torn up to 0.5 cm along the spine.
+It means that the cover material has become so much worn that together with the end paper the spine has torn up to 5 mm along the spine.

-Figure 11: Strongly worn spine corners in the 10-12 school books with perfect PUR binding
+Figure 11: Strongly worn spine corners in the No. 10-12 school books with perfect PUR binding

 According the summary shown in the graph (Figure 12), paperback school books have been given evaluation over value 2 on the aggregate.
 All of them have been considerably changed, damaged.
-This change has not caused damage to the spine binding.
-Better results in the abrasion of spine corners have been achieved for B/5 format books.